jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

       tree /

-    it runs for a while when you have many files_ and folders_ on your computer.
+    it runs for a while because there are many files_ and folders_ on your computer.

     use :kbd:`ctrl+c` on the keyboard if you want to stop it from running.